Dependent Random Partitions by Shrinking Toward an Anchor: Discussion

 \section{Discussion}

-We introduced the shrinkage partition distribution which shrinks a partition distribution $\baselinedist$ to an anchor partition $\baselinepart$ according to the shrinkage parameter $\shrink$.
+We introduced a random partition distribution which shrinks a partition distribution $\baselinedist$ to an anchor partition $\baselinepart$ according to a shrinkage parameter $\shrink$.
 The primary motivation for this new partition distribution was to provide a straightforward mechanism to implement dependent partition models.
-We discussed and demonstrated the advantages of the SP distribution relative to the CPP and LSP.
+We discussed and demonstrated the advantages of our SP distribution relative to the CPP and LSP.
 We proved several intuitive properties of the SP distribution.
 We then developed models for dependent partitions and demonstrated their performance in an empirical study.
 We showed that adding dependency among related partitions, first using a hierarchical framework followed by time-series structure, improves the model performance quite dramatically.
-We imagine that our Shrinkage Partition distribution could also be creatively used in many other ways, e.g., as in \cite{song2023clustering}.
+Appendix \ref{sec:clusterestimation} shows \estimationupshot{}

 \begin{appendices}